gabrieldain/mwc-actionstep-enhancements/README.md

       message: ''
   },
   ```
+#### Negative Conditions
-- **Negative Conditions**: To specify a negative condition, prefix the condition with `!`.
-This will highlight the target fields when the specified condition is not met.
+To specify a negative condition, prefix the condition with `!`.
+This will highlight the target fields when the specified condition is *not* met.
   ```javascript
   'Disadvantage_indicators-disability': {
       targetIds: ['Disadvantage_indicators-disability_type'],